Multiple Sclerosis: Hope Through Research

 Who Gets MS?

+Most people experience their first symptoms of MS between the ages of 20 and 40, but a diagnosis is often delayed.
+This is due to both the transitory nature of the disease and the lack of a specific diagnostic test-specific symptoms and changes in the brain must develop before the diagnosis is confirmed.
 Although scientists have documented cases of MS in young children and elderly adults, symptoms rarely begin before age 15 or after age 60.
 Whites are more than twice as likely as other races to develop MS. In general, women are affected at almost twice the rate of men; however, among patients who develop the symptoms of MS at a later age, the gender ratio is more balanced.

 MS is five times more prevalent in temperate climates-such as those found in the northern United States, Canada, and Europe-than in tropical regions.
 Furthermore, the age of 15 seems to be significant in terms of risk for developing the disease: some studies indicate that a person moving from a high-risk (temperate) to a low-risk (tropical) area before the age of 15 tends to adopt the risk (in this case, low) of the new area and vice versa.
 Other studies suggest that people moving after age 15 maintain the risk of the area where they grew up.